paulcruz95/DataViz_Coffee_Project_Part2/README.md

 # DataViz Coffee Project Part2

-Adding subplots in top coffee producer countries
+Visualize the top coffee producer countries in combine plotting like GridSpec or Meshgrid Layout and Subplots

+`IMPORTING` `DATA PREPARATION` `DATA VISUALIZATION`

-## Please see data visualization in notebook
+___Please see data visualization in notebook___